Sky teases major relaunch for later in 2026 – and it's great news for all TV customers

 Quick Summary

-Earlier today, Sky announced that it was expanding its TV offering by adding the Disney+, HBO Max and Hayu streaming services to its Ultimate tier – all for just £24 per month.
-It also had great news for Sky Q customers too, with the streaming trio also being made available to them too.
+On Wednesday in London, Sky announced that it was expanding its TV offering by adding the Disney+, HBO Max and Hayu streaming services to its Ultimate tier – all for just £24 per month.
+It also teased some upcoming changes too – namely to its Sky Go app for watching programming on mobile.

-In addition, it has given you the ability to interact with your Sky Q box and, in particular, set up future recording.
+In addition, it has given you the ability to interact with your Sky Q box and, in particular, set up future recordings.
 I've often found myself camping in a field and suddenly remembering there was something I wanted to watch.
 I would then use the Sky Go app to set my box at home to record it.

 Is it time to ditch the Sky Q box?

-To be fair, Sky is making it easier and more attractive to do so – beyond slowly shuttering Sky Q features.
-The new Ultimate TV plan is amazing value for £24 per month, considering you get Sky Entertainment, including all the Freeview channels, and Netflix, with HBO Max, Disney+ and Hayu soon to be added too.
-And you even get a Sky Stream box as part of the package.
+To be fair, Sky is also making it easier and more attractive to switch to Stream and Glass.
+The new Ultimate TV plan is amazing value for £24 per month, considering you get Sky Entertainment, including all the Freeview channels and Netflix, with HBO Max, Disney+ and Hayu soon to be added too.

 Technology moves on and 10 years is a very long time.